 Skeletonwitch are releasing their fifth album, Serpents Unleashed on 28 October 2013 via Prosthetic Records.
 The newsworthy part of this rare-on-Thrash-Hits news story is that you can stream that album right here.
 That is good news, FYI.

 Skeletonwitch is a blackened thrash metal band that formed in 2003.
-The band formed in Athens, Ohio by Nate Garnette (Guitar), Scott Hedrick (Guitar),Chance Garnette (Vocals), Evan Linger (Bass), Derick Nau (Drums).
+The band formed in Athens, Georgia by Nate Garnette (Guitar), Scott Hedrick (Guitar),Chance Garnette (Vocals), Evan Linger (Bass), Derick Nau (Drums).
 In 2011, Derrick Nau left the band, replaced by Dustin Boltjes.

 Skeletonwitch released their first album, At One with the Shadows, on August 11, 2004 with Shredded Records.